Tim Howar: Career

-In 2018, he recreated the role of Freddie Trumper in the London revival of Chess for the English National Opera at the London Coliseum.
-From 3 September – 8 December 2018, he will play the role of the Phantom in the Andrew Lloyd-Webber musical The Phantom of the Opera at Her Majesty's Theatre in London.
+In 2018, he recreated the role of Freddie Trumper in the West End revival of Chess for the English National Opera at the London Coliseum.

+From 3 September – 8 December 2018 and 13 May – 7 September 2019, he played the role of The Phantom in the Andrew Lloyd Webber musical The Phantom of the Opera at Her Majesty's Theatre in London’s West End.
+In February and March 2023, he reprised the role in the Greece production.

+In 2022, Tim played the role of Tateh in Theatre Calgary’s production of Ragtime, before embarking on a 2023 tour with Mike + The Mechanics.
+Shortly after this, he returned to the role of Phantom in the European tour of Phantom of the Opera, in both Athens and Thessaloniki.
+In 2025, Tim will tour to South African/UK/Germany/Austria with Mike + The Mechanics.
+He will also play the role of Stephen in the London production of the Broadway musical “If/Then” in February 2025.

-He is also a regular guest soloist for concerts around the world, including Raymond Gubbay concerts at the Royal Albert Hall, Friday Night is Music Night for BBC Radio, the Royal Philharmonic Orchestra, Abbey Road 80th Concert, the Halle Orchestra, the National Orchestra of Belgium and France, the London Philharmonic, London Concert Orchestra, the RTÉ Concert Orchestra, and BBC Concert Orchestra.
+Tim is also a regular guest soloist for concerts around the world, including Raymond Gubbay concerts at the Royal Albert Hall, Friday Night is Music Night for BBC Radio, the Royal Philharmonic Orchestra, Abbey Road 80th Concert, the Halle Orchestra, the National Orchestra of Belgium and France, the London Philharmonic, London Concert Orchestra, the RTÉ Concert Orchestra, and BBC Concert Orchestra.

 In 2009, he was asked to join rock band Mike + The Mechanics as co-frontman with Andrew Roachford, and has spent the past few years recording and touring around the world singing hits such as "All I Need is a Miracle" and "I Can't Dance" to sell-out audiences and arenas.
 Their latest album of new material Let Me Fly was released in 2017 and stayed in the top 10 for over 8 weeks on BBC Radio 2.
 They continue to tour and play at festivals and gigs around the world.
-He is currently working on another MATM album set for release in 2019 on BMG, as well as a solo album.
+He worked on another MATM album set for release in 2019 on BMG, as well as a solo album.

 He is also a voiceover artist, having lent his voice to various projects, in particular gaming and corporate work.
+In 2025, he voiced Ima Tsukumo in the english dub of The Hundred Line: Last Defense Academy.

 Original Cast Recordings / rock recordings include: